- the kind of information Racing Victoria may collect about you, how it is collected and how it is held by Racing Victoria;

 Collection and Purpose

-Racing Victoria may collect personal information from an individual in the course of an individual’s visit to a Website or App where that individual inputs personal information, which includes but is not limited to situations, where a person:
+Racing Victoria may collect personal information from an individual in the course of an individual’s visit to a Website where that individual inputs personal information, which includes but is not limited to situations, where a person:

 - signs up to receive a newsletter; or